unball/Firmware/README.md

 ls /dev/ttyACM*
 ```

-if the port isn't showing there, the system hasn't laoded the board, then it probably is the module, to remove it:
+if the port isn't showing there, the system hasn't loaded the board, then it probably is the module, to remove it:

 ```bash
 sudo apt-get remove --auto-remove brltty